-Criminal Defense Attorneys for Arson Crimes in Cleveland, Ohio
+Criminal Defense Attorneys for Tax Crime Charges in Cleveland, Ohio

 Not all tax cases are brought in tax court.
 Under certain circumstances, criminal charges can be brought, under state or federal law, for tax offense violations.
 Tax cases are often convoluted.
 It is in your best interest to contact an attorney immediately if you are being audited, accused of, or charged with a tax offense.
 Criminal tax convictions can result in significant fines, restitution orders, imprisonment, forfeiture of property, damage to your credit rating, the suspension or loss of a professional license, and/or the loss of one’s livelihood.